 - Users reading data from read-only encrypted tables must have access to a temp directory that is encrypted with at least as strong encryption as the table. - By default, temp datas related to HDFS encryption is written to a staging directory identified by the hive-exec.stagingdir property created in the hive-site.xml file? associated with the table folder. - Previously, an INSERT OVERWRITE on a partitioned table inherited permissions for new data from the existing partition directory.
-With encryption enabled, permissions are inherited from the table. - When Trash is enabled, the data file for the table should be moved to the Trash bin but if the table is inside an Encryption Zone, this operation is not allowed.
-For information about deleting data from encryption zones, see Delete Files from an Encryption Zone.
+With encryption enabled, permissions are inherited from the table. - When using encryption with Trash enabled, table deletion operates differently than the default trash mechanism.
+For more information see Delete Files from an Encryption Zone.